untwisted/untwisted/BOOK.md

 Spin class
 ==========

-Yhe Spin class is a 'socket' class that inherits from 'Dispatcher' class.
+The Spin class is a 'socket' class that inherits from 'Dispatcher' class.
 The untwisted reactor scales which file descriptors are ready for reading or writting then notifies the 'Spin' instances of such events.
 The basic two events that can occur in the 'Spin' class are READ and WRITE.
 Every other event that can happen and is associated with a 'Spin' instance is generated from these two ones.